obermayr17/Aquarea-Mixing-Valve-Control/README.md

 But I didn't solve one issue: Panasonic keeps the buffer temperature around 5-10 K higher than the target temperature for the heating.
 Reason for that is to allow the mixing valve to work and to reduce cycles of the heatpump.
 But this also reduces efficiency of the heatpump.
 My wish is to have a control algorithm that uses the maximum available water temperature in the buffer.
 This is why I decided to build this external controller board.
 This repository provides the code for ESPHome.

 # Hardware
-The mixing valve needs two relais to turn the valve right and left.
+The mixing valve needs two relays to turn the valve right and left.
 Additionally, one switch to turn on the pump.
-Thu, a minimum of 3 relais are required.
+Thus, a minimum of 3 relays are required.

 ## ESP32
 I used this 4-relay board to implement the control [LINK](https://f1atb.fr/esp32-relay-integrated-230v-ac-power-supply-sensors/).
 The page explains very well how to setup the board for flashing.